dominant-strategies/quai-docusaurus/docs/participate/node/node-faq.md

 ### Nodelogs By Chain

-**What is the difference between checking Prime, Region, and Zone nodelogs?
+**What is the difference between checking prime, region, and zone nodelogs?
 Which nodelogs should I check?**

 Quai Network runs a hierarchy of chains.
-All nodes run the Prime chain and a minimum of one Region and Zone chain.
+All nodes run the prime chain and a minimum of one region and Zone chain.

-Slices are identified by Zones.
-Thus, when checking nodelogs, you should check the logs for the Zone(s) that your node is running.
-Since block time for Zones are the fastest, checking the Zone nodelogs provides the most accurate understanding of where your node has synced to/what is happening in your node at any given point in time.
+Slices are identified by zones.
+Thus, when checking nodelogs, you should check the logs for the zone(s) that your node is running.
+Since block time for zones are the fastest, checking the zone nodelogs provides the most accurate understanding of where your node has synced to/what is happening in your node at any given point in time.

 ### Updating a Node